tinode/chat/tn-cli/README.md

 ### Local (non-networking)

 * `.await` - issue a gRPC call and wait for completion, optionally assign result to a variable.
+* `.delmark` - use custom delete marker instead of default `DEL!`; needed when some value is to be removed rather than set to blank.
 * `.exit` - terminate execution and exit the CLI; also `.quit`.
 * `.log` - write a value of a variable to `stdout`.
 * `.must` - issue a gRPC call and wait for completion, optionally assign result to a variable; raise an exception if result is not a success.